quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 of !RFC9297}}) is created.
 It has Base importance level.

-Beyond the Quarter Stream ID field, the remaining contents of HTTP Datagrams are defined by the the extension using HTTP datagram.
-The HTTP3DatagramCreated event can be extended to support logging of such information.
+Beyond the Quarter Stream ID field, the remaining contents of HTTP Datagrams are defined by the concrete protocol using HTTP datagrams.
+The HTTP3DatagramCreated event can be extended through the $$http3-datagramcreated-extension socket to support logging of such information.

 This event does not necessarily coincide with the HTTP/3 Datagram getting passed to the QUIC layer.
 For that, see the `datagram_data_moved` event in